Python

 How to install Python?

-We recommend using uv as a a simple way to create and manage Python virtual environments.
+The recommended tool is uv, a simple way to create and manage Python virtual environments.

 # Install uv